PythonDataScience24/Group20_Covid-19-Dashboard/README.md

 Additionally, the user can select whether the data should be normalized.

-## Background info
+## Project Information

+This project was completed as part of the Programming for Data Science 2024 class.
+Further development is not guaranteed.

-Our goal is to compute simple statistics of the Covid-19 infections data, and then provide visualisations about the trend of infections and deaths across countries, so that a user can get an overview of the data.
+The primary objective of this project is to compute simple statistics of COVID-19 infection data and provide visualizations that depict the trends of infections and deaths across various countries.
+This allows users to gain an insightful overview of the data.

+It should act as a comparison tool for assessing the COVID-19 situation across different countries and regions.